simonmuehling/educafric-app/public/documents/educafric-prospection-kit-english.md

 > "Perfectly understandable.
 How about starting with the free 30-day trial?
 No commitment, just to see the benefits."

 ### "How to communicate with parents who don't have a subscription?"
-> "**Important point**: For complete bidirectional communication between school and parents, both parties must have at least a basic EDUCAFRIC subscription.
+> "**Important point**: For complete bidirectional communication between school and parents, both parties must have at least the **EDUCAFRIC Basic plan**.
 This is an essential technical prerequisite.
-However, we offer very affordable family rates and school-parent group packages."
+We offer two plans: Basic (standard communication) and Geolocation (communication + GPS tracking).
+School-parent group packages are available."

 ---